BKP: An R Package for Beta Kernel Process Modeling: Examples using BKP

-All experiments were conducted on a workstation equipped with an Intel(R) Xeon(R) W-2235 CPU @ 3.80GHz (12 cores) and 16 GB RAM.
-The computation times reported here are averages over 20 independent repetitions to mitigate the effects of variability due to random initialization and computational fluctuations.
+The timing experiments were conducted on the hardware described in the computational details.
+The reported computation times are averages over 20 independent repetitions to reduce variability due to random initialization and computational fluctuations.

-The average computation times for both models under these scenarios are presented in Figure~\ref{fig:elapsed_time}.
-The observed computational costs align well with the theoretical complexity predictions, confirming the expected $\mathcal{O}(n^2)$ scalability for BKP and $\mathcal{O}(n^3)$ for the LGP model.
-Additionally, the computational cost of the multi-start optimization approach for BKP is roughly proportional to the number of restarts, which was set to $10d$.
-For the current setting, this corresponds to approximately 20 times the cost of the single-start method, reflecting the increased complexity incurred by multiple initializations.
-This trade-off between computational expense and potentially improved optimization robustness should be carefully considered when selecting an appropriate strategy.
+The average computation times are shown in Figure~\ref{fig:elapsed_time}.
+The observed trends are consistent with the theoretical scaling discussed in Remark~4: full BKP is a quadratic full-kernel method, whereas full LGP fitting involves cubic matrix-factorization operations.
+For BKP, the cost of multi-start optimization increases approximately in proportion to the number of starting values, although the exact ratio also depends on the number of loss evaluations taken by the optimizer from each start.
+In the present isotropic benchmark, the default multi-start setting uses $10d_\gamma = 10$ starts, so the multi-start timing is expected to be roughly one order of magnitude larger than the single-start timing, up to optimizer and implementation overhead.
+This illustrates the trade-off between increased optimization robustness and additional computation.

 \paragraph{Example 4} We next consider a binary classification task using the \emph{Two Spirals} dataset \citep{Chalup2007spirals}, a well-known benchmark consisting of two intertwined spirals in a bounded two-dimensional input space.
 This dataset is particularly challenging due to the complex, non-linearly separable class structure.